 It’s no secret that fitness apps have become a popular tool for anyone looking to stay in shape.
 For $5-10 a month, consumers can get personalized coaching, goal setting and the flexibility to work out anywhere.
 Compare this to the average $60 a month that U.S. consumers spend on a gym membership, and it’s clear that a high quality fitness app can provide significant value.

 There are three main types of fitness apps that we come across regularly at Feed.fm: Trackers, Diet/Nutrition, and Coaching apps.
-Coaching apps have been our primary focus in 2017, so we’ll focus there for the sake of this article.
-It’s worth noting that Trackers are quickly merging with Coaching, and we anticipate this distinction will continue blurring over the coming year.
+Coaching apps are the partners we work with most, so we’ll focus there for the sake of this article.
+It’s worth noting that Trackers are quickly merging with Coaching, and we anticipate this distinction will continue blurring.

-Whether creating a new fitness coaching app or working to optimize engagement in an existing app, you’ll want to consider the following basic features:
+Whether creating a new fitness coaching app or working to optimize engagement in an existing app, we find the following basic features are table stakes:

 - User account – With the focus on personalized programs in fitness apps, account creation is the best way to understand each individual’s needs and preferences.
 And it’s important to give users the option to sign up via email or social platforms.